LordButley/H.o.r.s.e-named-Qwerty/TESTING.md

  ## Python

  - No errors were returned when passing through http://pep8online.com/.
-A warning arises from having an a blank line at the end but this was intentionally added to combat an issue that arises on Heroku without it.

 ## User Stories Testing
 1. As a user visiting the site for the first time, I want to navigate the site intuitively.